 1. Prep the Cake

 2. Cut Out the Topper

 Mix Tylose powder into your red fondant, using about ½ teaspoon per 4 ounces of fondant.
-Roll the fondant out to approximately ½ inch and cut out a large heart with a cookie cutter.
+Roll the fondant out to approximately ½" and cut out a large heart with a cutter.
 Dip one end of a wooden skewer in water or edible glue and insert it about halfway inside the heart.
 Let dry.

 3. Make the Flowers

-Roll out the remaining red fondant to about ¼ inch and cut flowers in 2 to 3 different sizes.
+Roll out the remaining red fondant to about ¼" and cut flowers in 2-3 different sizes.

-Flatten the petals a bit with your fingertips, then stack up your shapes to create fancy layered blooms.
-You should end up with two bigger and one smaller flower.
+Flatten the petals a bit with your fingertips, then stack up your shapes to create layered blooms.
+You should end up with two bigger flowers and a smaller one.

 Place each flower in the bottom of a small bowl so it sets in a slightly curved shape, then leave to dry.